When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What does tongue-tied mean and what can be done to help your baby?

-Is breastfeeding causing you a lot of pain, even though you’ve taken classes, consulted friends and family, or visited a professional?
-Then your baby could be tongue-tied.
+Is breastfeeding painful, even though you’ve taken classes, consulted lactation pros, and adjusted your latch a dozen times?
+If nursing feels like a battle, your baby could be tongue-tied.

-Recognizing tongue-tie isn’t as difficult as you may think, and it’s more common than most parents are aware.
+Recognizing a tongue-tie isn’t as difficult as you might think.
+In fact, it is much more common than most parents realize.

 Key Takeaways